OVERVIEW

 • 24/7 support from our representatives on the ground

-9 day Kumano Kodo Nakahechi (& Kohechi)
+9 day Kumano Kodo Nakahechi (& Kohechi route)

 Self-guided